 Also, Kennedy took his time in Ireland to speak at a ceremony in New Ross (also in Wexford) and pay tribute to his Irish heritage.
 “When my great-grandfather left here to become a cooper in East Boston, he carried nothing with him except two things: a strong religious faith and a strong desire for liberty.
 I am glad to say that all his grandchildren have valued that inheritance.”

 Daniel O’Connell, known as “the Liberator,” was born on the 6th of August in 1775 near Cahirciveen in County Kerry.
 He was educated in France because as a Roman Catholic he was unable to go to University in Britain.
-He returned to Ireland, studied law, and was admitted to the bar in Dublin in 1798.
+O’Connell returned to Ireland, studied law, and was admitted to the bar in Dublin in 1798.
 He built up a highly successful practice as a lawyer and dealt with many cases of Irish tenants against English landlords.

 In 1794 O’Connell enrolled in Lincoln’s Inn, London and two years later transferred to the King’s Inn, Dublin.
 While in London, O’Connell became vehemently interested in politics.
 He read plenty of books from different movement authors and was influenced by the ideas of radicals such as Tom Paine, Jeremy Bentham and William Godwin.
 By the time he qualified as a lawyer in 1798 O’Connell was fully committed to religious tolerance, freedom of conscience, democracy and the separation of Church and State.